V1EngineeringInc/V1EngineeringInc-Docs/docs/learn/motion.md

 ### Details

-The feedrates in gcode describe the speed to travel along the line.
+The feed rates in gcode describe the speed to travel along the line.
 So, for example, if you were at 0,0 and you were travelling to 100mm,100mm, and the feedrate was set to 100mm/s, it would travel at a speed of 100mm/s, but have 140mm to travel, so it would take about 1.4s to get there.
 If you sent the same command with a feedrate of 140mm/s, then it would take 1 second to finish that move.